ttaubert/octoblog/source/_posts/2015-10-27-full-handshakes-in-tls-13-with-a-single-round-trip.markdown

 ---
 layout: post
-title: "Full Handshakes in TLS 1.3 with a Single Round-Trip"
+title: "Faster Handshakes with TLS v1.3"
 date: 2015-10-28 18:00:00 +0100
 ---

+TODO: is `EncryptedExtensions` optional?

 > *Up to this writing, TLS 1.3 (draft-10) has not been finalized and the
 > proposal presented here might change, as it already did multiples times since